LukeAveil/CV/README.md

 #### Ability and eagerness to learn

 Just over four months ago I knew a limited amount of HTML, CSS and JavaScript, and that was the extent of my web development knowledge.
 Since then I have made web apps using Ruby, Rails, Sinatra, Node.js, Express.js and JavaScript.
-I have also learnt about higher level concepts that I had never come across before, such as TDD, OOP, CRUD and agile.
+I have also learnt about higher level concepts that I had never come across before, such as TDD, OOP, CRUD and agile, all of which I had never heard of four months ago.

 #### Collaboration